About Anna O. Law

 Photo Credit: David Rozenblyum

 I am an Associate Professor of Political Science and Herbert Kurz Chair in Constitutional Rights at CUNY Brooklyn College.
-I specialize in public law (including U.S. constitutional law, federal courts, legal institutions such as the American jury system) and U.S. immigration policy history.
+I specialize in US constitutional law, federal courts, federalism, and legal history especially U.S. immigration and citizenship policy history.

-One might expect that the rights to mobility and to remain would be most likely found in equal protection or alienage jurisprudence.
-Instead I find that the influence of slavery on international and domestic migration is found in federalism jurisprudence, the area of law which tracks how power and authority are divided between the national government and the states.
-Which level of government had jurisdiction over one’s ability to move about and to remain in a place of their choosing affected politically powerless groups’ abilities to do so.
+One might expect that the rights of mobility and ability to remain (to stay where you want to set roots) would be found in equal protection or alienage jurisprudence.
+Instead I find that the influence of slavery on international and domestic migration laws is found in federalism laws, the area of law which tracks how power and authority are divided between the national government and the states.
+In a federalism system where different levels of government share power, which level of government had jurisdiction over one’s ability to move about and to remain in a place of their choosing?

 A word about my theoretical and methodological approaches.
-As a political scientist, I study legal institutions like the federal courts as one institution sharing power with Congress and the Presidency, and I treat legal outcomes not just as products of doctrinal development, but also of political contestation.
-Because my training was interdisciplinary and included law, political science, and American studies, I write and research across disciplinary lines.
+As a political scientist, I study legal institutions like the federal courts as one institution sharing power with Congress and the Presidency.
+I treat legal outcomes not just as products of legal precedent, but also of political contestation.
+Because my training was interdisciplinary and included law, political science, and American studies, I write and research across disciplinary lines drawing from the methodology of all these areas.

-I favor historical institutionalism as an analytical approach, meaning that my research is temporally sensitive.
-I believe that often why something happened is explained best by when it happened—and what else was happening at the same time in the rest of U.S. history.
+I favor historical institutionalism as an analytical approach, meaning that my research is sensitive to the historical and political contexts in which laws appear and legal decisions are rendered.
+Often, why something happened is explained best by when it happened—and what else was happening at the same time in the rest of U.S. history.
 My first book, The Immigration Battle in American Courts, was both empirical and historical.
 I traced the evolving roles of the two highest federal in U.S. immigration policy from 1891 to 2001.

 Prior to Brooklyn College, I taught for 8 years at DePaul University in Chicago.
 I am an alumna of Brandeis University and earned a PhD in Government from the University of Texas at Austin and an MA in American Civilization at Brown University.
 I grew up in Honolulu, Hawaii.